slawcode/generate-that-password/README.md

 ## Description

-- The motivation for this project was simply security.
+- The motivation for this project was security.
-- Through the implementation of Javascript and a few prompts, a user can create a secure password, that will provide greater security for their sensitive data.
+- Through the implementation of Javascript and a few prompts, a user can create a strong and secure password, that will provide greater security for their sensitive data.
 - Some challenges occurred in the process of refactoring...
 - I learned...